frankricardo35/advanced-database-and-technology/Advanced-Database exam/README.md

          JOIN Expense_A e ON e.ProjectID = r.child_id
     FETCH FIRST 10 ROWS ONLY;
 ```
+### Explanation
+- The recursive CTE walks the hierarchy level by level.
+- It assigns each node a root and depth.
+- Then we join it with Expense_A to attach financial values to each level.
+### Screenshots
 ![heir_recursive.png](screenshots/heir_recursive.png)

 ## **B9: Mini-Knowledge Base with Transitive Inference (≤10 facts)**